Skip to main content

 Union members rejected BIW's contract offer over wages, insurance, and retirement security, with over 75% voting to strike, involving 627 workers disrupting naval shipbuilding.

-• Hundreds of designers, clerks, and technicians at General Dynamics Bath Iron Works in Maine went on strike after rejecting the company's proposed wage offer, affecting 627 union members.
+• Hundreds of designers, clerks, and technicians began striking on Monday at General Dynamics Bath Iron Works in Maine, a major U.S. Navy shipbuilding contractor.

 Insights by Ground AI